tomhendra/courses/11-master-the-coding-interview/README.md

 ### Why did you leave your last job?

+- Variation of Why do you want to work for us?
 - No negativity - don't complain about the previous company.
 - You want to grow.
 - You want more challenge.
 - You want to work with people who are really smart like they have at this company.
 - You want to learn from the best, work with the best.
 - You are the type of person who can be put in any position to succeed and at the moment this company is the best answer.

+### Tell me about a problem and how you solved it.

+- Have this prepared.
+- Have metrics and numbers.
+- Scaling, performance, security - really good to talk about.
+- Ideally you have a big project you can talk about.
+- Use the SAR method:
+  - Situation: This is how the project was, this was the problem.
+  - Action: What you did to solve the problem.
+  - Result: What was the result of the action, improved performance, increased users - use metrics.
+- Expect that once you answer this question, expect more questions to follow, so know how to back up your response.
+- Don't be negative - never place blame on clients, co-workers or bosses.

+#### Tell me about an interesting project.

+- Variation of Tell me about a problem and how you solved it.
+- Show how you are different, because you are building interesting things.
+- Relate it tp the job, you have worked with things the company works with.

+#### TODO: ----> Exercise: Past Projects.

+Spend the next 30 minutes writing your own answer to when you get asked "Tell Me About A Problem You Have Solved" type of questions.
+Think of the 1~2 big projects you have worked on.